priyanshumishra25/DNS-Downgrade-Detection/README.md

 ## 🚨 Why It Matters

 Modern browsers and operating systems use **encrypted DNS protocols** (DNS-over-HTTPS, DNS-over-TLS, DNS-over-QUIC) to protect user privacy.
-But when these fail—due to censorship, misconfiguration, or filtering—they silently fall back to **insecure plaintext DNS**, leaving users exposed without any warning.
+But when these fail-due to censorship, misconfiguration, or filtering-they silently fall back to **insecure plaintext DNS**, leaving users exposed without any warning.

 This downgrade can enable:
 - DNS **eavesdropping** and **traffic analysis** by attackers or ISPs